canonical/launchpad-manual/user/reference/privacy-and-confidentiality.rst

 Proprietary branches are a feature available on request for projects with commercial subcriptions.
-For more information, see `CommercialHosting <CommercialHosting>`__.
+For more information, see :ref:`Commercial Hosting<consumer-hosting>`.

 Bug sharing policies
 --------------------

 Visit the project's Sharing page.
-If the project has a `commercial subscription <CommercialHosting>`__, set the "branch sharing policy" to control the default information type of each branch and restrict what types they can be change to.
+If the project has a commercial subscription, set the "branch sharing policy" to control the default information type of each branch and restrict what types they can be change to.

 When the policy is set to something "Proprietary, can be public", all new branches are Proprietary.
 They are only visible to people that the